Last Amendment: 24 December 2021

 The Library has instituted an Action Plan for persons presenting with COVID-19 symptoms.

 Any staff, volunteers, or visitors who present as unwell will be asked to have a temperature check, and if above 37.5°C will be asked to leave and be referred for COVID-19 testing.
-Any individual who is asked to leave for this reason will be provided with a disposable mask if they do not have their own.
 People will not be able to return to the Library until the test is cleared and symptoms have subsided and on presentation of a recent negative test result.

 Information & Training for staff and volunteers